-- · the primary investment strategy and the stage of portfolio development of each account; - the effect of the potential investment on the diversification of each account's portfolio by coupon, purchase price, size, prepayment characteristics and leverage; - · the cash requirements of each account; - · the anticipated cash flow of each account's portfolio; and - · the amount of funds available to each account and the length of time such funds have been available for investment.
+- · the primary investment strategy and the stage of portfolio development of each account; - the effect of the potential investment on the diversification of each account's portfolio by coupon, purchase price, size, prepayment characteristics and leverage; - · the cash requirements of each account; - · the anticipated cash flow of each account's portfolio; and - · the amount of funds available to each account and the length of time such funds have been available for investment

-We intend for our independent directors to conduct quarterly reviews with our Manager of its allocation decisions, if any, and discuss with our Manager the portfolio needs of each account for the next quarter and whether such needs will give rise to an asset allocation conflict and, if so, the potential resolution of such conflict.
+On a quarterly basis, our independent directors will review with our Manager its allocation decisions, if any, and discuss with our Manager the portfolio needs of each account for the next quarter and whether such needs will give rise to an asset allocation conflict and, if so, the potential resolution of such conflict.

-Other policies that our Manager will apply to the management of the Company include controls for cross transactions (transactions between managed accounts (including us)), principal transactions (transactions between Bimini or our Manager and a managed account (including us)) and split price executions.
-To date we have not entered into any cross transactions but we have entered into one principal transaction and have conducted split price executions.
-See "Our Manager and the Management Agreement - Conflicts of Interest; Equitable Allocation of Opportunities" and "Certain Relationships and Related Transactions" for a more detailed description of these types of transactions, the principal transaction we have entered into with Bimini and the policies of Bimini and our Manager that govern these types of transactions.
-We currently do not anticipate that we will enter into any cross transactions or principal transactions after the completion of this offering.
+Other policies that our Manager will apply to the management of the Company include controls for cross transactions (transactions between managed accounts (including us)), principal transactions (transactions between Bimini or our Manager and a managed account) and split price executions.
+To date we have not entered into any cross transactions or principal transactions.
+See "Our Manager and the Management Agreement - Conflicts of Interest; Equitable Allocation of Opportunities" for a more detailed description of these types of transactions and the policies of Bimini and our Manager that govern these types of transactions.